pacphi/make-onboarding-suck-less/packer/aws/ubuntu/20_04/TEST.md

 > You were paying attention weren't you?
 The `{INSTANCE_PUBLIC_DNS_NAME}` is available from the output of the prior command you issued.

+## On using the Tanzu CLI

+One time setup

+You will need to install the plugins the Tanzu CLI requires after connecting by exploding the tarball and executing `tanzu plugin install --local cli all`

 ### Troubleshooting connectivity

 * [Can you telnet to SSH?](https://stackoverflow.com/questions/11548787/can-you-telnet-to-ssh)